lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         ```

         Note also that for this connector type, `ScriptedRESTConnector`, there are two additional bindings available for the action script: `connection` and `customizedConnection`.

+        If there are no actions with "systemType" matching "connectorRef.connectorName", requesting the parent system action will return a 400 error accompanied with the following message:

+        > Script ID: `<system-action-scriptId>` for systemType `<connector-name>` is not defined.

     * <a id="developing-connector-configuration-system-actions-definition-actions-action-type" name="developing-connector-configuration-system-actions-definition-actions-action-type"></a>"actionType"